Harsha-2324/NodeJSTask_1/Readme.md

 **This repository is created for NodeJS File System**

 - This application creates a web server on `port 8000` with two endpoints.

+- `/`: Provides instructions to visit `/write` endpoint to save the current timestamp.

+- `/write`: Saves the current timestamp to a file named `dd-mm-yyyy-hh-mm-ss.txt`.

+- `/read`: Retrieves and displays the saved timestamp.

 - The root endpoint generates a text file in a folder named `Current_TimeStamp` containing the current timestamp and sends its content as a response.

 - The `/getTextFiles` endpoint retrieves and returns a list of all text files in the same folder.